MolecularAI/QSARtuna/docs/sphinx-builddir/html/_sources/README.md.txt

-# QSARtuna: QSAR using Optimization for Hyperparameter Tuning (formerly Optuna AZ)
+# QSARtuna 𓆛: QSAR using Optimization for Hyperparameter Tuning (formerly Optuna AZ)

 Build predictive models for CompChem with hyperparameters optimized by [Optuna](https://optuna.org/).